LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

     ![dialog for entering a new secret](img/repeat-secret-dialog.png){width="500"}
     {align="center"}

-Once all six Secrets are added, you will either continue to add the identifiers (LoopCaregiver) or use the updated method to first validate your secrets (Loop Follow).
+Once all six Secrets are added, you will either continue to add the identifiers (<code>Loop Caregiver</code>) or use the updated method to first validate your secrets (Loop Follow).

 ## Action: Validate Secrets